 There were more pushes and shoves, an attempt at a fireman’s lift, something resembling the Heinlich manoeuvre, a temptation to adopt a police choke-hold, and finally, an open-armed gesture of defeat.

 The two Germans laughed, Ignaz saying goodbye and wishing Richard luck.
-Richard told Burkhard about the reason for Chris’ incapacity.
-Burkhard offered to help.
+Richard told Burkhardt about the reason for Chris’ incapacity.
+Burkhardt offered help.

 A taxi drove past, but seeing the inert figure supported by two less than sober characters, continued driving.

 “We could go to the main road, but … “